ZhenyingZhu/StudyNotes/SystemDesign.md

 Requirements

-- server vs. client side
+- server vs. client side: client side is unreliable.
+Can also be a middleware.
 - based on IP/userId
 - standalone service vs. baked in the app
-- inform throttled client?
+- inform throttled client? return 429

 ## System Design Interview The Big Archive